CommandPost/FCPCafe/docs/developer-case-studies/transcriber.md

 They were certainly right, but the timing of these final cleanups and subsequent approval left me with an open project, and every time I used it, which happens pretty much every day, I would come up with little features to add.

-As a result, what should have been a **"Minumum Viable Product"** was becoming an increasingly complex application, and of course with the need to handle any bugs I would generate by adding new code.
+As a result, what should have been a **"Minimum Viable Product"** was becoming an increasingly complex application, and of course with the need to handle any bugs I would generate by adding new code.

 ---